braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 For any finite value of $t_L$, the information content of the state $U_{t_L}$, denoted $S(U_{t_L})$, is strictly finite.
 The growth of the state space cardinality is bounded by a quadratic function of logical time:
 $$S(U_{t_L}) \leq \mathcal{O}(t_L^2)$$
-This condition precludes divergence to infinite information density for any finite iteration of the sequence, ensuring that the universe remains computable at every step $t_L$.
+This condition precludes divergence to infinite information density for any finite iteration of the sequence, ensuring that the universe remains computable at every step $t_L$ **[(Bekenstein, 1981)](/monograph/appendices/a-references#A.12)**.

 ### 1.2.3.1 Proof: Finite Information {#1.2.3.1}